customerio/customerio-reactnative/README.md

 }
 ```

 Do not also pass those URLs to `RCTLinkingManager`.
-The helper already publishes them through
+The helper already routes them through the
-React Native Linking, and forwarding them again can deliver the same URL twice.
+Customer.io bridge, and forwarding them again can deliver the same URL twice.

 Android needs no equivalent native step.